RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

     * [health checks]<br>

 environments.bitesize contains building blocks for each environment you intend to deploy/manage.
-In order for Jenkins to manage multiple environments from a single Jenkins container, a standard naming convention for Kubernetes Namespaces are required.
+In order for Jenkins to manage multiple environments from a single Jenkins container, a standard naming convention for Kubernetes namespaces are required.
 <a id="projectname"></a>
 naming convention:<br>
 `<project_name>-<three_letter_env_name>`<br>